MohanVashist1/notes/cscc46/CSCC46 Lectures.md

   - example: ${1: [2,4], 2: [1,4], 3: [4]}$
 - Adjacency Matrix, where $A_{ij} = 1$ means that there is a link from node $i$ to node $j$ and $A_{ij} = 0$ if otherwise
 - Undirected and Directed graphs
+  - Undirected Graphs have Undirected Links
+  - Directed Graphs have Directed Links
 - Unweighted and weighted graphs
   - $\bar k$ (or $\langle k \rangle$) is the average degree of all nodes in the graph
   - $E$ is the number of edges in the graph